Fenbendazole vs Mebendazole for Cancer: What is the Difference?

 • Please do not consider this guide as personal medical advice, but as a recommendation for use by professional providers.
 Consult with your doctor and discuss with her/him.

-• Our aim here isn't to replace your doctors' advice.
+• As we do not have information about you, our aim here isn't to replace your doctors' advice.
 It is intended as a sharing of knowledge and information.
 Do take note that most treatments are not 100% protective or curative against cancer.
 It's a continuous struggle between the immune system and the cancer cells.
 Cancer treatments are meant to assist the immune system in this battle.

 New & Improved Joe Tippens Protocol